Now Museum, Now You Don't (The Simpsons): Production

 A still from the episode was released on Twitter by showrunner Al Jean on July 16, 2020.
 Also on 2020, Fox released seven promotional pictures from the episode.

 This is the first episode with Eric Lopez voicing Bumblebee Man, taking over from Hank Azaria who voiced the character since the fourth season.
 This came after the producers of the series announced that "Moving forward, The Simpsons will no longer have white actors voice non-white characters," and follows Alex Désert taking over the role of Carl Carlson from Azaria, in the first episode of the season.

 Reception

 Viewing figures

 In the United States, the episode was watched live by 1.36 million viewers.

 Critical response

 Tony Sokol with Den of Geek said, "While it may not be a masterpiece, The Simpsons season 32, episode 3, 'Now Museum, Now You Don’t' can hang in most galleries.
 Beyond the humor, the visuals are quite impressive, and varied."
 He went on to say that, "'Now Museum, Now You Don't' works as a variety show, even though it follows through on one concept.
 It’s not a side-splitting episode, but the segments allow it to be a varied one.
 All three segments were well produced, funny and had enough historical trivia to keep it clever."
 He also gave the episode four out of five stars.

+Jesse Bereta of Bubbleblabber gave the episode a 7 out of 10.
+He wished the episode was not the second of three consecutive non-traditional episodes and would have preferred a traditional story in this spot.
+He called the episode "intellectual and informative."
+He highlighted the ending scene of Moe singing.